bioinfo-pf-curie/mpiBWA/docs/README.md

 In this section we present some guidelines to benchmark mpiBWA on your infrastructure.
 We will answer questions about how to use efficiently multithreading with MPI.
+We present here a example we did on our architecture but this should be done carefully on yours before using mpiBWA.

 First it is important to set a base line.
 The base is build with bwa mem standard.